Surge Protection Device vs. Surge Protector

 What is a surge protection device (SPD)

-Pluggable modular surge protection device
+pluggable modular surge protection device DIN rail

 Figure 1 – Pluggable modular surge protection device